Post-Brexit Driving in Europe

 - Learning a few useful phrases in local languages always goes a long way to establishing friendly relationships.
 This is especially so at checkpoints or when breaking down/needing assistance.

 - Apply for a European Driving Licence/Permit at your local Post Office.
+This is a requirement for holders of non-photo (old paper) driving licences.
 When doing so, you will need to take along a passport photograph for each application and you may need more than one licence if visiting more than one country.

 - Obtain a ‘Green Card’ from your motor insurance company.
 This will also serve to alert your insurance company of your travel plans in case you need their assistance whilst you’re away… let’s hope not!